DK Havenergi

 No clarity on agreement yet

-He says that Denmark is right now by far the biggest player in the Baltic Sea.
+He says that Denmark is currently by far the largest player in the Baltic Sea.

-- But we also expect to get bigger.
-If we want to be bigger, it is clear, then of course we have to work together with someone.
-Because we must - if we do the really big projects - have a market for the very large amount of green power that will come.
+- But we also expect to become bigger.
+If we are going to be bigger, that is clear, so of course we have to work together with someone.
+Because we must - if we do the really big projects - have an outlet for the very large amount of green electricity that will then come.

 The climate minister does not yet know what exactly the countries will agree on.
 He is also not ready to say what the government wants Denmark to be able to contribute to a possible agreement.

-When Mette Frederiksen hosted an offshore wind summit in Esbjerg in May, the government entered into an agreement with Germany, the Netherlands and Belgium to tenfold the capacity of offshore wind to at least 150 gigawatts by 2050.
+When Mette Frederiksen hosted an offshore wind summit in Esbjerg in May, the government entered into an agreement with Germany, the Netherlands and Belgium to increase the capacity of offshore wind tenfold to at least 150 gigawatts by 2050.
 The same potential cannot be found in the Baltic Sea.

-- Historically speaking, we have been better at developing the North Sea than the Baltic Sea.
+- Historically, we have been better at expanding the North Sea than the Baltic Sea.
 And there is also greater potential in the North Sea than there is in the Baltic Sea, says Dan Jørgensen, who at the same time calls 93 gigawatts "considerable".
-You have to remember that today one gigawatt is enough to supply power to over a million - perhaps as much as one and a half million - households.
+It should be remembered that today one gigawatt is enough to supply electricity to over a million - perhaps up to one and a half million - households.

 /ritzau/